pchaganti/gx-prompt-tower/docs/github-integration.md

-# Prompt Tower: GitHub Issues Integration
+# Prompt Tower: GitHub Integration

+Prompt Tower integrates with GitHub to pull in issues and PR diffs directly into your context.

+---

+## GitHub Issues

-## What This Does
+### What This Does

-GitHub Issues integration lets you include relevant issues alongside your code when creating context for AI coding assistants.
+Include relevant issues alongside your code when creating context for AI coding assistants.
 Instead of manually copying issue descriptions into chat, select the issues you're working on and they automatically become part of your generated context.

 This is particularly useful when: